National Register Districts

 The National Register of Historic Places is the official list maintained by the National Parks Service of districts, sites, individual buildings and structures, and objects of significance in American history, architecture, archeology, engineering, and culture.
 To search if a property in Rhode Island is listed in the National Register of Historic Places, go to www.ri.gov.

-Providence currently has 35 National Register Historic Districts, a testament to the rich architectural history of the city.
+Providence currently has 35 districts and 131 individual properties listed on the National Register of Historic Places — this includes 13 National Historic Landmarks, a testament to the rich architectural history of the city.
 PPS has worked on three National Register nominations: the Summit Avenue Historic District, the Elmgrove Gardens Historic District, and the Wayland Historic District.
 These three nominations added more than 900 properties to the National Register, allowing property owners to participate in the state tax credit program.

 Listing on the National Register is purely an honorary designation.
 Properties listed individually or located within a National Register Historic or Landmark District are eligible to participate in tax credit programs for the exterior restoration of historic properties and may be eligible for low-interest loans.
 Income-producing properties are eligible for the Federal Tax Credit (20%).
 This program is administered by the Rhode Island Historical Preservation & Heritage Commission (RIHPHC), the State’s Historic Preservation Office.
 For more information on the National Register and state historic tax credit programs, please visit www.preservation.ri.gov.